 Hurricane Erin is one of the fastest rapidly intensifying storms in Atlantic history

-(CNN) — Powerful Hurricane Erin has undergone a period of astonishingly rapid intensification — a phenomenon that has become far more common in recent years as the planet warms.
-It was a rare Category 5 for a time Saturday before becoming a Category 4, churning through the Atlantic Ocean north of the Caribbean.
+(CNN) — Powerful Hurricane Erin has undergone astonishingly rapid changes in its intensity — a phenomenon that has become far more common in recent years as the planet warms.
+It quickly became a rare Category 5 for a time Saturday, before weakening and becoming a larger system on Sunday as it churns through the Atlantic Ocean north of the Caribbean.

 Erin went from a Category 1 hurricane with 75 mph winds at 11 a.m.
 Friday to a Category 5 with near 160 mph winds just over 24 hours later.
 It put Erin in the history books as one of the fastest-strengthening Atlantic hurricanes on record, and potentially the fastest intensification rate for any storm earlier than September 1.

+Erin was still “a formidable Category 4 hurricane” late Saturday, the National Hurricane Center said.
+By 2 a.m ET Sunday, it had weakened further to a Category 3 hurricane while becoming a larger system, the Center said.

+With maximum sustained winds near 125 mph and higher gusts, its hurricane-force winds now extend outward up to 25 miles from the center, and tropical-storm-force winds extend outward up to 205 miles.

-Erin is forecast to return to Category 5 strength as it undergoes an eyewall replacement cycle, a process that will cause the storm’s windfield to grow in size.
+It is forecast to return to Category 5 strength as it undergoes an eyewall replacement cycle, a process that will cause the storm’s windfield to grow.

 Rapid intensification is when a hurricane gains at least 35 mph of wind speed in at least 24 hours.
 Extreme rapid intensification historically tends to happen in September and October.